-Plainfield is a decidedly white-collar village, with fully 88.20% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Plainfield is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Plainfield who work in management occupations (13.97%), sales jobs (13.69%), and office and administrative support (12.49%).
+Plainfield is a decidedly white-collar village, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Plainfield is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Plainfield who work in management occupations (16.67%), sales jobs (12.36%), and healthcare (9.95%).

 Also of interest is that Plainfield has more people living here who work in computers and math than 95% of the places in the US.

-Plainfield is a very ethnically-diverse village.
+Plainfield is an extremely ethnically-diverse village.
 The people who call Plainfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainfield residents report their race to be White, followed by Asian.
 Plainfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.04% of the village’s residents.
-Important ancestries of people in Plainfield include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 12.41% of the village’s residents.
+Important ancestries of people in Plainfield include German, Irish, Polish, Italian, and English.

 The most common language spoken in Plainfield is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.